dogweather/schema-dot-org/README.md

 ## Supported Schema.org Types

+See each type's RSpec for an example of how to use it.

 | NAME                   | Schema.org Page                                         | RSpec Spec                                                                                                             |
 | ---------------------- | ------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |
 | AggregateOffer         | [Schema.org](https://schema.org/AggregateOffer)         |                                                                                                                        |